Ke'Bryan Hayes Player Props: Pirates vs. Astros

-Ke'Bryan Hayes -- 0-for-3 in his most recent game -- will be in action for the Pittsburgh Pirates versus the Houston Astros, with Framber Valdez on the mound, on April 10 at 6:35 PM ET.
+The Pittsburgh Pirates and Ke'Bryan Hayes, who went 0-for-4 last time out, battle Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.

-In his last game he had a hitless performance (0-for-3) against the White Sox.
+In his last game he had a hitless showing (0-for-4) against the Astros.

 Ke'Bryan Hayes Game Info & Props vs. the Astros